KeshavDzmana/KeshavDzmana/README.md

-i have created this program for my python project import pygame import time import random
+i have created this program as my python project

+import pygame
+import time
+import random